Ramón (footballer, born 1988)

 Ramón Osni Moreira Lage (born 24 May 1988), or simply Ramón, is a Brazilian former football attacking midfielder.

 Career

 Ramon started his professional career with Atlético Mineiro, before moving to Corinthians in 2006.
 In Brazil, many used to compare his playing style to that of Kaká.
 In 2007, Ramon moved to CSKA Moscow, despite being targeted by Arsenal and A.C.
 Milan, according to some rumours.
 Ramon scored one goal for CSKA against their fierce rivals Spartak Moscow in the final of the First Channel Cup, an annual exhibition tournament held in Israel.
-CSKA went on to beat Spartak 3-2.
+CSKA went on to beat Spartak 3–2.
 Ramon scored his first league goal for CSKA in the Russian Premier League second-round derby against Lokomotiv Moscow in March 2007.

-On August 2009 he was loaned to Krylya Sovetov.
+In August 2009 he was loaned to Krylya Sovetov.

 In December 2010 CSKA president Evgenii Giner said: "I think Ramon has finished with football.
 He is a talented footballer, but the ones like him finish standing by the beer stand bragging about past glories."